sarra-muarrif/Project2-Landing-Page/README.md

 ## :computer: Running the App:

 1. fork and clone the repository.
-2. onpen the _index.html_ file in browser.
+2. open the _index.html_ file in browser.

 ## :pushpin: Features: